Skip to main content

 SHACL Validation

-20+ validation modules with comprehensive business rules ensuring data quality and consistency across all ontology modules.
+30 validation modules with comprehensive business rules ensuring data quality and consistency across all ontology modules, including spine shapes.

 Real-World Examples

-30+ example files based on actual law enforcement cases demonstrating practical applications of the ontology in real investigations.
+56 example knowledge graphs based on actual law enforcement cases demonstrating practical applications of the ontology in real investigations, with 28 SPARQL analytics suites.

 International Support